-A fun craft project to do in the Winter is to make homemade snowflake decor.
+Homemade snowflake ornaments are such a fun thing to make in the winter.
 At Christmas time, they are fun to hang on the tree.
 But even after Christmas, you can hang them from windows, door knobs, or peg hooks for the whole winter season.
 There are a variety of different snowflake ornament crafts that use things like twigs, buttons, popsicle sticks, and even toilet paper rolls.
-This collection of crafts includes all of those plus more.
+This collection of DIY snowflake ornament crafts includes all of those plus more.
 With all of the choices, you should have something already on hand to give one of these a try.
 It’s a great way to recycle as well!

 When I was a kid, I loved to make snowflakes out of paper.
-These snowflake ornaments crafts are just as fun but have a little more lasting powers.
+These snowflake ornaments crafts are just as fun but have a little more lasting power.
 They also are nice enough to use for home decor.
 Making snowflakes is definitely not just for kids!
 The nice part is that there aren’t any strict rules to follow for making a snowflake.
 Each individual snowflake should have its own character – much like the snowflakes you find in nature.

 This post contains recommended product links.
 If you make a purchase through one of the links, I will earn a small commission at no extra cost to you.